Main Risks to Achievement of Targets Sample Clauses

 AutoNDA by SimpleDocs

 Main Risks to Achievement of Targets.
 The main potential risks to achievement of the targets set out in this Agreement, and the corresponding mitigation/contingency measures, are as follows: Risk Description Mitigation Actions There is a risk to the capacity of the Inspectorate to achieve the Work Plan owing to the work involved in the transition to the Policing and Community Safety Authority, the departure of a number of experienced team members and the need to recruit and train up new staff members.
-The risk level may increase as the year progresses. • Active engagement with HR to ensure vacancies are filled as soon as possible • Teams working collaboratively to ensure sufficient cover for Inspection work and other Work Plan targets • Training Needs Analysis to identify the core training needs and identify suitable courses and other development opportunities for staff • Staffing levels reviewed at all Executive meetings • Staff regularly updated on the transition to the Policing and Community Safety Authority • Senior managers fully engaged in all Policing, Security and Community Safety Programme Board, Steering Group and Project Team meetings • Regular bilateral meetings held with the Policing Authority to prepare for the transition • Preparation of updated Learning & Development Plan
+The risk level may increase as the year progresses. • Active engagement with HR. • Teams working collaboratively to ensure sufficient cover for Inspection work and other Work Plan targets • Staffing levels reviewed at all Executive meetings • Staff regularly updated and engaged on all aspects associated with the transition to the Policing and Community Safety Authority • Senior managers fully engaged in all Policing, Security and Community Safety Programme Board, Steering Group and Project Team meetings • Regular bilateral meetings with the Policing Authority to prepare for the transition • Review Learning & Development Plan.

 Main Risks to Achievement of Targets.
 The main potential risks to achievement of the targets set out in this Agreement, and the corresponding mitigation/contingency measures, are as follows: Risk Description Mitigations Providing a system for victim identification: Risk that not all interested parties will be identified or contacted, leading to flawed procedure and unwelcome publicity, potential judicial reviews, reputational damage • Campaign to inform victims • Dedicated victim area on the website • Engagement with victims’ organisations • System in place with IPS and An Garda Síochána to identify relevant victims wherever possible Risk of insufficient staffing levels resulting in statutory deadlines not being met and inadequate engagement with victims • Liaison with Department’s Governance and Corporate HR areas on resourcing/ recruitment matters Judicial Reviews: risk of budget being inadequate to meet costs • Monitor legal correspondence/cases and expenditure and flag emerging trends/ challenges to the Department Lack of an adequate Case Management System resulting in an overreliance on manual and clerical procedures, poor/inaccurate reporting and heightened risk of data protection breaches • Ongoing liaison with XXXXX and Department as necessary • Progress to be monitored and matter escalated if necessary Risk of data protection compliance errors arising from lack of sufficient capacity/expertise to fulfil GDPR/LED responsibilities. • Engage legal advice where necessary and within budgetary limits • Staff training • Engage with Department’s Data Protection Support & Compliance Office and sectoral DPO network • Engage further with the Department from a resourcing perspective as necessary